petercorke/help2doc/README.md

 ## Class methods

-Place the comments below the function declaration for the method
+In addition to the comment block starting at the top of the file which describes the class, document each method by a comment block below the function declaration for the method.

 ```matlab
        function t = SE3(obj)